 If you don’t do anything at all, nothing happens, and you’ll never actually know if she’s interested in you, because there’s a high possibility she could have been.

-All right, so, last but not least, the third step to this, I hinted at it when I talked about my own journey, which is, in order to start overcoming shyness after understanding what shyness is, and after understanding yourself, and what you’re so scared of, the next step is to take action.
+All right, so, last but not least, the third step to this, I hinted at it when I talked about my own journey, which is, in order to start overcoming shyness after understanding what shyness is, and after understanding yourself, and what you’re so scared of, the next step is to take action with this one step.
 Push yourself out of your comfort zone.
 You don’t need to all of a sudden start hitting on girls at the bar if it’s not part of your personality but do baby steps.
 Maybe it’s seeking a therapist because you realize your shyness is so deeply seated and rooted in so many other things.

-Talk to a therapist, or a counselor, or a psychologist.
+Talk to a therapist, a counselor, or a psychologist.
 If you feel that it’s not that bad, you just know you fear it, but not enough that it should be deeply rooted in anything, okay, then, hold yourself accountable by creating small things you can do every week to grow in it.
-Start by saying thank you to strangers if they open the door for you or talking to the cashier a little longer than you normally would.
+Start by saying thank you to strangers if they open the door for you or talk to the cashier a little longer than you normally would.
 Start doing actions and normally don’t do so you get used to being pushed out of your comfort zone.
 If you have a hard time holding yourself accountable, then get a coach.
 That’s why I’m here.

 Why do people hire mentors?

-Like I said, for me, in college, I challenged myself to just say hi to anyone that was in the hall.
+As I said, for me, in college, I challenged myself to just say hi to anyone that was in the hall.
 I hung out in this hallway.
 If I ever saw someone I didn’t know, I would just come up to them and say, “Hi, I’m Ruby.
 What’s your name?”
 I challenged myself every week to do that if I saw someone come in.
 So, you need to have your own schedule of challenges and make it happen.
 If you realize you’re not making it happen, then get some guidance.

 I want you to write down what your next action steps are.
 What are you going to do for the next four weeks?
 What do you do to push yourself out of your comfort zone?
 Take those actions, and that’s how you’re going to get any progress and overcome shyness.
 You cannot just sit there, understand yourself, and then that’s it.
 Then, you think that shyness would just be over.
 You’ve got to take your action steps.